 - The Newborn and Population Screening and Diagnosis program of the Intellectual and Developmental Disabilities Branch (IDDB) is responsible for the Hunter Kelly Newborn Screening Research Program, which focuses on developing methods to identify additional conditions appropriate for screening and on developing and testing new interventions to improve outcomes in disorders that can be identified through screening.

 - The Newborn Screening Translational Research Network, established and funded by the IDDB, offers a wealth of resources and information for researchers.

-- The NICHD Section on Molecular Dysmorphology is conducting studies related to screening for Niemann-Pick type C, a childhood neurodegenerative disorder that results in ataxia and dementia.
+- The NICHD ;Section on Molecular Dysmorphology is conducting studies related to newborn screening for Niemann-Pick type C, a childhood neurodegenerative disorder that results in ataxia and dementia.

-- The Secretary's Advisory Committee on Heritable Disorders in Newborns and Children 2011 Annual Report to Congress (PDF - 871 KB) offers an invaluable array of information about newborn screening.
+- The Secretary's Advisory Committee on Heritable Disorders in Newborns and Children 2012 Annual Report to Congress (PDF - 642 KB) offers an invaluable array of information about newborn screening.

 - Baby's First Test for health professionals includes information and links to other resources broken down for prenatal providers and pediatric providers, as well as information on the storage and usage of dried blood spots.

-- The Association of Public Health Laboratories collaborates with CDC to assure the proficiency and quality of newborn screening laboratories.
+- Association of Public Health Laboratories collaborates with CDC to assure the proficiency and quality of newborn screening laboratories.

 Please note: Links to organizations and information included on this page do not indicate endorsement from the NICHD, NIH, or HHS.